 To rent a car, we leave you this link, so you can take a look at the prices on the date of your trip.

-If you are outside of the European Union, you have to take out insurance, or else you can have a very expensive cost to any issue related to health.
+If you are outside of the European Union, you have to take out insurance, or else you can have a prohibitive cost for any issue related to health.

 Our recommendation is always to travel with travel insurance.
-We have a 7% discount for our readers if you hire it through this link.
+We offer our readers a 5% discount if you hire it through this link.

 Where to Sleep in Scotland

 In Scotland, you have a variety of places to stay, from wild camping to B&B, hotels, and castles.
 It all depends on your budget and preferences.

 Wild camping means you can camp almost anywhere.
 Obviously, there are places where you can’t.
 You have to be careful and not get into private property or ask for permission if you think you have to.
 You can’t camp at Loch Lomond either.

 But, for example, we camped in front of Castle Stalker.
 It’s a wonderful place, and we had a fabulous day.
 The sunset there was magical, and we definitely enjoyed it.

 There are also places to sleep that are no campsites but which have bathrooms, showers, and electricity.
 They are usually cheap, about 6 pounds per car per night.